Data Visualization with D3.js: An Introduction

 2. Powerful Data Binding

-D3 promotes a declarative approach, meaning you describe what you want to happen, and D3 handles the implementation details.
-It’s also highly modular, so you can use only the parts you need.
+D3 embraces a declarative programming style—you describe what should happen, and D3 takes care of the how.
+It’s also modular, so you can import just the components you need, optimizing performance and maintainability.

 How D3.js Works: A High-Level Overview